http4s/http4s/docs/docs/server-middleware.md

 Ensures the request body is under a specific length.
 It does so by inspecting the body, not by simply checking `Content-Length` (which could be spoofed).
 This could be useful for file uploads, or to prevent attacks that exploit a service that loads the whole body into memory.
+Note that many `EntityDecoder`s are susceptible to this form of attack: the `String` entity decoder will read the complete value into memory, while a json entity decoder might build the full AST before attempting to decode.
+For this reason it's advisable to apply this middleware unless something else, like a reverse proxy, is applying this limit.

 ```scala mdoc:silent
 import org.http4s.server.middleware.EntityLimiter